nprapps/elections24-primaries/.github/ISSUE_TEMPLATE/new-election-checklist.md

 - [ ] Request redirects from onlinetech/sysadmins

 Mobile apps
-- [ ] Coordinate with mobile team that they have the correct embeds (remember that the liveblog headlines module for mobile additionally uses the `pjax=false` param)
+- [ ] Coordinate with mobile team that they have the correct embeds (Note: In our standard embed code, change it from a `p` tag to a `div`.
+Also, if they decide to use the liveblog headlines module, make sure to add the `pjax=false` param to the path.)

 On election day
+- [ ] Add liveblog link to the `nonraces` sheet in the config, `link` field
 - [ ] Add liveblog link to results site topnav and footer